Unveiling the Greatest Common Factor (GCF) of 40 and 15: A Deep Dive into Number Theory

 Another straightforward method, especially useful for smaller numbers, is to list all the factors of each number and then identify the largest common factor.

 By comparing the two lists, we observe that the common factors are 1 and 5.
 The largest among these is 5.
-Therefore, the GCF of 40 and 15 is 5.
+Because of this, the GCF of 40 and 15 is 5.

 Method 3: Euclidean Algorithm

 The Euclidean algorithm is a highly efficient method for finding the GCF of two numbers, particularly useful for larger numbers where prime factorization becomes cumbersome.
-This algorithm is based on the principle that the GCF of two numbers does not change if the larger number is replaced by its difference with the smaller number.
+Because of that, this algorithm is based on the principle that the GCF of two numbers does not change if the larger number is replaced by its difference with the smaller number.
 We repeatedly apply this principle until we reach a point where the two numbers are equal.
 That number is the GCF.

 Let's apply the Euclidean algorithm to 40 and 15: